 He also covered related stories, including the Frank Shortt and McBrearty family civil cases, and the criminal trial of Det Sgt John White.

-For more about Gerard Cunningham’s work, check out this archive containing samples of his print work, and the 200 Words blog.
+For more information, check out books by Gerard Cunningham, and the 200 Words blog.